-For anyone with an interest in the oceans and in marine life, southern Africa has one of the most fascinating coastlines in the world.
-The southern African continent is washed by ocean currents, which have a strong influence on plant and animal life.
+IAC 2012 is the perfect place for anyone who is interested in the oceans and in marine life, Southern Africa has one of the most fascinating coastlines in the world.
+The Southern African continent is washed by ocean currents, which have a strong influence on plant and animal life.
 The marine environment is varied, complex and unpredictable.
 Let’s take a closer look at the Indian and Atlantic oceans.

 Two seas, one country